solid-stack/ansible-ubuntu/README.md

 sudo pip install ansible
 ```

-Some of these depend on each other
+Some of these depend on each other.
+You might have to add the php version to your group_vars ( `php.version` )

 * Certbot
     * Getting certbot to work fully automated is a little tricky, since it requires working http virtual hosts for all domain, and then you have to switch to working https configs.